-Mix the resin, then pour into separate containers.
+Mix the resin, then pour it into separate containers.
 Stir enough to mix the colors in thoroughly.

 Now the fun part!
-Pour the resin into the silicone cups in any order, filling 1/3 to 1/2 of the cup, depending on how big you want the bowl.
+Pour the resin into the silicone cups in any order.
+Fill 1/3 to 1/2 of the cup, depending on how big you want the bowl.

-HINT: Add the more transparent colored and sparkly resins near the end, this will make the edges more transparent which is a neat effect.
+💡 Pro tip: Add the more transparent colored and sparkly resins near the end.
+This will make the edges more transparent, which is a neat effect.

 Once all the resin is poured, add a silicone poached egg mold on top; this is what will create the bowl.
-To keep the mold down, carefully add water to weigh it down, making sure the water does not get into your resin because of course, water and resin equals disaster!
-Add just enough water to keep the second mold from floating up.
+To keep the mold down, add water to weigh it down, making sure the water does not get into your resin because water and resin equal disaster!
+Add just enough water to keep the second mold from floating.
 Leave to cure.

-Leave to cure for 4 hours or a little more than the halfway cure point, depending on the resin you are using.
+Leave to cure for 4 hours or a little more than the halfway cure point, depending on the resin.
 You want your resin to be somewhat soft before going on to the next step.

 NOTE: This is not critical.
-If you don’t get to de-molding and the resin has completely hardened, the project still works.
-The next steps can be more difficult, but still totally possible.
+The project still works if you don’t get to de-molding and the resin has completely hardened.
+The following steps can be more difficult, but still totally possible.